 Complement or Contrast

 These are the two ways to match a wine with food.
-You can match the flavours (like pairing a buttery, creamy Chardonnay with a creamy dish), or by contrasting it (by instead pairing that creamy dish with a crisp, acidic Sauvignon Blanc, for example).
-A complimentary wine will enhance and support the flavours of a dish while a contrasting wine will cut through the flavour and refresh the palate.
+You can match the flavours, like pairing a buttery, creamy Chardonnay with a creamy dish, or choose contrasting elements by instead pairing that creamy dish with a crisp, acidic Sauvignon Blanc, for example.
+A complimentary wine will enhance and support the flavours of a dish, while a contrasting wine will cut through the flavour and refresh the palate.

 If you are looking for inspiration in your food and wine pairing, then consider a seasonal choice.
-With winter well and truly upon us, it might be a good time to sample a robust and full bodied red.
+When winter is upon us, sample a robust and full bodied red.
 For this option, you will want to look into Skylon Tower’s red meat options as it will not be overpowered by the wine’s bold flavour.
-With this hearty pairing you will feel warm, filled and satisfied on even the coldest winter day.
+With this hearty pairing you will feel warm, nourished, and satisfied, even on the coldest winter night.

 Of course one of the best parts of visiting the Niagara Region is trying some of its famous wine.
 Skylon Tower’s Revolving Dining Room menu includes a selection of locally made and award-winning wines.
 You may even choose a dish that focuses your taste buds on enjoying these Canadian favourites.

 Pairing wine and food may seem complicated, but with a little insight, these two pleasures can add to one another.
-With this extra knowledge, you might start thinking of exploring and experimenting with new flavours as part of your mealtime ritual.
+With this extra knowledge, it’s time to explore and experiment with new flavours as part of your mealtime ritual.